naacl-org/naacl-org.github.com/officers/officers-2022.md

 area chair for ACL 2014, IJCNLP 2017 and EMNLP 2019.
 He co-organized the Workshop on Deep Learning Approaches for Low-Resource NLP (DeepLo) in 2018 and 2019, and he was Research Program co-chair for the conference of the Association for Machine Translation in the Americas (AMTA) in 2018.
+He is currently a Past Chair for NAACL 2022-2023.

 #### Candidacy Statement